sintel-dev/Orion/README.md

 </p>

 <p align="center">
-<i>An open source project from Data to AI Lab at MIT.</I>
+<i>A project from Data to AI Lab at MIT.</I>
 </p>

 # Orion
 Orion is a machine learning library built for sensor data collected from Satellites.
 The library makes use of a number of automated machine learning tools developed under ["The human data interaction project"](https://github.com/HDI-Project)  within the [Data to AI Lab at MIT](https://dai.lids.mit.edu/).
-The focus, with the ready availability of automated machine leanring is on:
+The focus, with the ready availability of automated machine learning is on:

 * domain expert interaction with the machine learning system
 * learning from minimal labels